 Your first step is to become a meticulous record-keeper.
 Solid evidence is the foundation of any nursing home abuse claim, so start gathering it now.
 Keep a detailed journal, noting the dates and times of your visits, any changes in your loved one’s physical condition or emotional behavior, and specific conversations you have with staff.
 If you notice bruises or other injuries, take clear photos.
 Save any concerning voicemails or emails.
 If other residents or their family members have witnessed similar issues, ask if they would be willing to provide a statement.
 This collection of notes, photos, and witness accounts creates a powerful timeline that can be invaluable later on.

-Report Your Concerns to Missouri Authorities
+How to Report Abuse to Missouri Authorities

 Once you have your initial concerns documented, it’s time to make an official report.
 This is a critical step that launches a formal investigation and gets your case on the record with the state.
 In Missouri, you can report suspected abuse to the Adult Abuse and Neglect Hotline.
 You can reach them by phone 24/7 at 1-800-392-0210.
 Filing a report with this state agency ensures that a neutral third party will look into the facility’s practices and the specifics of your complaint.
 It’s an official action that signals to the nursing home that the situation is being taken seriously and can help protect other residents from potential harm as well.